joshuamhtsang/mini_essays/2025-10-30_sionna-deepdive/02_basic-phy-layer-chain/README.md

 ![image](./images/basic_sionna_objects.png)

+Note that the constellation shown in the figure is for BPSK, but the example below uses 4-QAM.

 ## No Noisy Channel

 The figure below shows the components that compose a basic physical layer chain works in Sionna.
-Note this isn't using the concept of Sionna blocks yet.
+Note this isn't using the concept of Sionna blocks yet (see next chapter [here](../03_sionna-blocks/README.md)).

 ![image](./images/basic_sionna_chain.png)

 ## Adding a Noisy Channel

+- Noise is introduced using various channel models such as `sionna.phy.channel.AWGN()`.
-- Compute a noise variance, `no`, for a given EbN0 ratio using the function `ebnodb2no()`.
+- The channel object is initiated with a noise variance, `no`.
+Convert between an EbN0 ratio and `no` using the function `ebnodb2no()`.

 ![image](./images/basic_sionna_chain_with_channel.png)